F1 Digital+: Impact

 Although F1 Digital+ was a commercial failure, many of the innovations the service offered were gradually implemented on the main Formula One World Feed over the following seasons.
 In 2004 new television overlays were introduced which closely reflected those of F1 Digital+, reintroducing elements such as the lap counter, track status indicators and rev counters.
-Team Radio was broadcast at the 2004 Chinese Grand Prix and at selected races during 2005 before it was then made available at every race from the 2006 season onwards.
+Team Radio was broadcast at the 2004 Chinese Grand Prix and in 2005 at the Australian, Malaysian, Bahrain, Canadian, United States, Turkish and Chinese races before it became available at every race from the 2006 season onwards.

 The biggest innovation of pay per view was a permanent production team at every Grand Prix, establishing consistent quality over the variable nature of host broadcasters.
 The success of F1 Digital+ in this area resulted in Formula One Management gradually taking control of the World Feed in the subsequent seasons.
 From the 2007 season Formula One Management directed the TV coverage of all but three races, and for the 2008 season this number was reduced to two: the Monaco Grand Prix, produced by Télé Monte Carlo, and the Japanese Grand Prix, produced by Fuji Television.